 Best KitchenAid alternatives

-Available for around £100, and just a whisker away from being a Which?
+Available for around £100, and just a whisker away from earning a Which?
 Best Buy, this stand mixer is a fantastic option for those who want to get baking without breaking the bank.
-It may not be the most stylish or colourful model we’ve seen, but it’s got a certain retro charm, plus it’s great at mixing, kneading, whisking and whipping.
-It even has a few extra features most stand mixers don’t have.
+It’s great at mixing, kneading, whisking and whipping and even has a few extra features most stand mixers don’t have.
 Sign up to find out which stand mixer gets our recommendation.

 Table notes: last updated on 23 August 2019.
 Models tested before May 2018 aren’t directly comparable as we recently updated our testing.
 See how we test for more information.